 The key to this event is combining the angle with the trajectory.
 The pace of the swing has less of an effect.

-The key here is to find a balance between defense and offence.
+The key here is to find a balance between defence and offence.
 You need to quickly switch between the two.
-You can also use horizontal blows to out maneuver your opponent and gain the advantage.
+You can also use horizontal blows to out manoeuvre your opponent and gain the advantage.

 The key here is a controlled use of power.
 Remember to use both Nun-chuck and Wii-mote to steer and turn early rather than late as the craft has a tendency to under-steer.